kosyan62/boot2root/text.md

+# boot2root walkthrough

-We make network connection in VBox as "Bridge" or "Virtual network" After it we can scan ourselves with nmap to find Boot2root ip and open ports.
+First we need to configure network connection in VBox as "Bridge" or "Virtual network".
+Now we can scan VBox network with nmap to find boot2root ips and open ports.

 ![ip_network](screenshots/ip_network.png)

-We found web site under this server.
-So we scan 80 and 443 with dirb to find directories.
-It is output:
+There is a running web site, so we scan 80 and 443 with dirb to find available directories:

 ![nmap_result](screenshots/nmap_result.png)

-Now we have three new points: /fonts (http) and /phpmyadmin, /webmail, /forum (https).
+Now we have three attack vectors: /fonts (http) and /phpmyadmin, /webmail, /forum (https).
-- Fonts are not interesting for us
+- fonts directory is not interesting for us
 - phpmyadmin request creditnails.
-We will not brute it((
+We wouldn't be able to brute it((
-- webmail same as above.
+- webmail is the same as phpmyadmin
-- forum works and we can find some useful thigs inside.
+- forum is the only available vector which we can try to search for something interesting

-On form we see theme by lmezard called "Probleme login?".
+On the forum we can find "theme" created by lmezard called "Probleme login?".
+It's a log which wecan try to examine.
+Here we can find string which looks like user credentials:
-It's log and we search for some info.
-Here we have one string, that seems like password, if we try it to log in forum, we will succeed.
+If we try it to log in on forum we will succeed.
 Forum login/pass - lmezard:!q\]Ej?*5K5cy*AJ

 ![forum](screenshots/forum.png)

-After it we can try to Contact and now have lmezard's E-mail adress.
-If we try to use it to auth /webmail, we will succeed again.
+After that we can try to access "Contact" tab and now have lmezard's E-mail adress.
+If we try to use it to auth /webmail we will succeed again.
+/webmail login/pass:

-/webmail login/pass - laurie@borntosec.net:!q\]Ej?*5K5cy*AJ
+    laurie@borntosec.net:!q\]Ej?*5K5cy*AJ

-In mailbox we have two messages, one of them includes creds for something called "database".
+In mailbox we have two messages, one of them includes creds for something called "database" which is /phpmyadmin login/pass:

-It is /phpmyadmin login/pass root/Fg-'kKXBj87E:aJ$
+    root/Fg-'kKXBj87E:aJ$

 ![message](screenshots/message.png)

-Now is time for Explotation.
-In phpmyadmin we can make unlimited SQL queries and it means that we could send a payload into a file.
+Now it is time for explotation.
+From phpmyadmin we are able to execute SQL queries which means that we can send some payload into a file.
-We only should find place where we have access to write files.
-But we have this place.
-Look again at dirb output.
+First we need find directory where we have access to write files.
+But we already have found one, look a dirb output again.
-Trying several directories and drop php file: In one of directories var/www/forum/templates_c we have enougth rights.
+Trying several directories and drop php file, inside one of the directories var/www/forum/templates_c we have enougth rights.

 ![drop](screenshots/drop.png)

-Ok.
-Now we need reverse shell, we can generate it in base64 with help of 'https://www.revshells.com/'.
+Now we need to craete reverse shell, we can generate it in base64 using 'https://www.revshells.com/'.
 And we drop full code with PHP method base64_decode in p.php, start nc, open p.php in browser, improve our shell with python.

 ![reverse_shell](screenshots/reverse_shell.png)

 Now we need to explore system.
-We look for /home directory, there is dir LOOKATME which contains file password.
-NICE user login/password lmezard:G!@M6f4Eatau{sF"
+We can look at /home directory, there is dir LOOKATME which contains file password.
+NICE users login/password is lmezard:G!@M6f4Eatau{sF"

 ![lmezard's_home_dir](screenshots/lmezard's_home_dir.png)